 This particular recipe has been a little adventure over some time, as many of my recipes are.
-I first jotted this idea down mid last year (2020).
-A day or so before my morning sickness began, manifesting as an aversion to food preparation.
-After posibly the longest stint away from recipe writing in a long, long time...
-Here we are, 5 months later, in a different year and a different state and house, after a few more batches and variations to get it down pat.
-I hope you love this one!
-I've really enjoyed creating it for you!
-As usual, I have included some 'cooks notes' at the bottom to answer any extra questions. x Harry You can find many more wholefood plant based recipes in my 3 recipe books HERE.
+I first jotted the idea down mid last year (2020) a day or so before my morning sickness began.
+Yes, I was manifesting as an aversion to food preparation!
+After what has possibly been my longest stint away from recipe writing in a long, long time here we are: five months later, in a different year, a different state and different house and after a few more batches and variations to get it down pat.
+I hope you love this one, I've really enjoyed creating it for you!
+As usual, I have included some cooks notes at the bottom to answer any extra questions.
+You can find many more wholefood plant-based recipes in my three recipe books HERE. x Harry

-Cheesy tahini sauce - one batch 1/2 cup plant based milk (I used oat) 1/3 cup nutritional yeast 3 tablespoons hulled tahini 1 teaspoon garlic powder 1/2 teaspoon salt (I used sea salt) Crumbed Eggplant 2 small to medium eggplants, sliced lengthways 1-2 cm thick 1/2 cup chickpea (or besan) flour 1/2 cup plant based milk (I used oat) 1 1/2 cups almond meal 1/2 teaspoon salt (I used sea salt) Simple Tomato sauce 3 cloves fresh garlic, peeled and finely chopped, or crushed 1 cup basil (loosely paked) chopped 1 can diced tomatoes 2 tablespoons coconut aminos To serve: Fresh Basil Salad
+CHEESY TAHINI SAUCE (one batch) 1/2 cup plant based milk (I used oat) 1/3 cup nutritional yeast 3 tablespoons hulled tahini 1 teaspoon garlic powder 1/2 teaspoon salt (I used sea salt) CRUMBED EGGPLANT 2 small to medium eggplants, sliced lengthways 1-2 cm thick 1/2 cup chickpea (or besan) flour 1/2 cup plant-based milk (I used oat) 1 1/2 cups almond meal 1/2 teaspoon salt (I used sea salt) SIMPLE TOMATO SAUCE 3 cloves fresh garlic, peeled and finely chopped or crushed 1 cup basil (loosely packed), chopped 1 can diced tomatoes 2 tablespoons coconut aminos TO SERVE Fresh Basil Salad

-Pre-heat your oven to 180 degrees celcius, fan forced.
-Line 2 baking trays with baking paper.
+Preheat your oven to 180 degrees celsius fan-forced.
+Line two baking trays with baking paper.
 Combine all of your ingredients for your cheesy sauce in your blender or food processor.
 Pulse to combine and blend until smooth.
 Place in the fridge to set while you prepare the rest.

 To make the crumb, combine almond meal and salt in a bowl and stir to combine.
 Spread over a large plate and set aside.

-In a large mixing bowl, combine chickpea flour and plant based milk in a and wisk to combine.
+In a large mixing bowl, combine chickpea flour and plant-based milk in a bowl and whisk to combine.

 Slice your eggplants 1.5cm thick, lengthways.
-If you would like thicker eggplant make sure to bake for longer on a lower setting.
-Dip each section in the chickpea batter, shaking any excess off before coating in the almond meal and salt crumb.
+If you would like thicker eggplant be sure to bake for longer on a lower setting.
+Dip each section in the chickpea batter, shaking off any excess before coating in the almond meal and salt crumb.

 Lay coated eggplants on your baking tray and place in the oven to bake for 25 - 30 minutes or until soft in the middle and slightly golden.
-Prepare your simple tomato sauce.
-Combine all sauce ingrentent in a small saucepan, stir to comine and simmer until the sauce begins to thicken.
+Prepare your simple tomato sauce: Combine all sauce ingredients in a small saucepan, stir to combine and simmer until the sauce begins to thicken.

 Remove crummed eggplant from the oven and top with the tomato sauce and a generous drizzle of cheesy tahini sauce.
 Return to the oven to grill for 3-5 minutes or until they begin to brown slightly.
 Keep a close eye on them.